segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 > For Linked Events, Segment supports [Destination Actions](/docs/connections/destinations/actions/).

-## Step 4: Create an event enrichment
+## Step 4: Enrich events with entities
-With Linked Events, you can select models and properties from your data warehouse, then add enrichments to map properties to your connected destination.
+With Linked Events, you can select entities and properties from your data warehouse, then add enrichments to map properties to your connected destination.

-You can add data models and enrichments from the destination Mappings tab:
+Add entities and enrichments from the destination Mappings tab:

 1. Navigate to **Connections > Destinations > Event streams**
 2. Select the destination you'd like to create an enrichment on.